 This is an experimental demonstration of THz wave detection with charge-neutral epitaxial graphene.

-Another crucial aspect for the graphene THz detector is the extremely low power needed for the local oscillator to achieve a trustable detection of faint THz signals, few orders of magnitude lower than superconductors require.
+Another crucial aspect of the graphene THz detector is the extremely low power needed for the local oscillator to achieve a trustable detection of faint THz signals, a few orders of magnitude lower than superconductors require.
 This could enable quantum-limited THz coherent detector arrays, hence opening the door to 3D imaging of the universe.

-“This graphene-based technology has enormous potential for future space missions that aim at e.g. unveiling how water, carbon, oxygen and life itself came to earth.
-A lightweight, power effective 3D imager that is quantum-limited at terahertz frequencies is crucial for such ambitious tasks.
+“This graphene-based technology has enormous potential for future space missions that aim at e.g. unveiling how water, carbon, oxygen, and life itself came to earth.
+A lightweight, power-effective 3D imager that is quantum-limited at terahertz frequencies is crucial for such ambitious tasks.
 But, at the moment, THz 3D imagers are simply not available”.

 Sergey Kubatkin, professor at the Quantum Device Physics Laboratory and co-author of the paper, explains: